This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read my disclosure policy.

 Restaurant chefs know all about this magic bullet.
 It is one seriously good thing that can be whipped together in a small bowl in just about 20 minutes.
 However, make this easy condiment in advance for ultimate flavor because a prime cut of beef is so worthy.

 Whipped Horseradish Cream is traditionally served alongside crown rib roasts, Wellingtons, tenderloin, and even French fries.
-It keeps well in the refrigerator for about 2 weeks and makes the perfect condiment as it sits, and the flavors marry.
+It keeps well in the refrigerator for about two weeks and makes the perfect condiment as it sits, and the flavors marry.

 This delicious sauce is creamy and acidically balanced by the juice of a single fresh lemon.
 It isn’t overly pungent and won’t mask the flavors of the excellent beef dish you’ve prepared.